EdDataScienceEES/tutorial-rayrr13/docs/index.md

 permutest(inv.dispersion)
 ~~~

-As we can see from the outputs of the `permutest()` function, the test has given a non-significant result (p > 0.05), meaning that we have homogeneous variances and our model meets the assumptions and its results can be trusted.
+As we can see from the outputs of the `permutest()` function, the test has given a non-significant result (p > 0.05), meaning that we have homogeneous variances and our model meets the assumptions.
+Therefore, model results can be trusted.

 We can also visually assess this:
 ~~~r